Skip to Content

 Starlink RV Internet – Is it the Internet Solution RVers Have Been Waiting For?

-You may have seen our post on our RV internet solutions for 2021 which we created to update our readers on the most recent upgrades we made to our tech cabinet.
-But it’s 2022 now, and while our internet solutions are working very well for us, like many RVers we’re keeping an eye on the developments associated with Starlink RV Internet.
+You may have seen our post on our RV internet solutions which we created to update our readers on the upgrades we made to our tech cabinet.
+But, while our internet solutions are working very well for us, like many RVers we’re keeping an eye on the developments associated with Starlink RV Internet.

-Starlink could prove to be an interesting option for RVers, especially those who live and work full time from their rigs as we do.
-But despite the many intriguing aspects of Starlink, there are some drawbacks at present.
+Starlink is an interesting option for RVers, especially those who live and work full-time from their rigs.
+But despite the many intriguing aspects of Starlink, there are some drawbacks to be aware of.

-With Starlink currently beta testing in the U.S. and Canada, let’s take a look at Starlink RV Internet – what it is, how it works, and the pros and cons based on the most recent information.
+With that said, let’s take a look at Starlink RV Internet — what it is, how it works, and the pros and cons based on the most recent information.

 What Is Starlink RV Internet?

-Starlink RV Internet is a low earth orbit satellite-based internet.
-The idea behind Starlink Internet was to create an entire constellation of thousands of small satellites in a low earth orbit to deliver high-speed internet across the globe, including low-cost internet to remote areas.
+Starlink RV Internet is a low-earth orbit satellite-based internet service.
+The idea behind it is to create an entire constellation of thousands of small satellites in a low-earth orbit to deliver high-speed internet across the globe, including low-cost internet to remote areas.

 Conceptualized by entrepreneur Elon Musk’s aerospace company SpaceX (Space Exploration Technologies, Corp.), the goal was to ultimately have 30,000 – 42,000 satellites in the Starlink mega constellation.